grew-nlp/grew_doc/content/parsing.md

 ## Parsing a set of sentence
 No explicit linking with a sentence tokenizer is provided.
-We will suppose here that the input file is alredy split in sentences (one by line).
+We will suppose here that the input file is already split in sentences (one by line).

 Suppose that the file [`tdm80_ch01.txt`](/examples/tdm80_ch01.txt) contains the following data: